-If you tend to get a bit sweatier than most while riding, or you ride in a super hot area of the world, you are going to want a helmet that deals with sweat.
+If you tend to get a bit sweatier than most while mountain biking, or you ride in a super hot area of the world, you are going to want a bike helmet that deals with sweat.
 We have found the best mountain bike helmets for sweat management!
 These helmets will keep you as cool as possible while riding and direct sweat away from your eyewear!

 Best Mountain Bike Helmets for Sweaty Riders

-There are a few things you will want to look for in a helmet to reduce the sweat
+There are a few things you will want to look for in a mountain bike helmet to reduce the sweat:

 - Good ventilation

 - Removable (and hence washable) or anti-microbial padding to reduce the odor build-up